 Nature Walk Activities for Kids

-The next time you plan to take your child for a walk in nature, hand them over a scavenger hunt list that includes a list of objects such as sticks, stones, birds, mushrooms 🍄, trees, and insects.
-And I can guarantee that looking for these items will help develop your child’s observational skills.
+The next time you plan to take your child for a walk in nature, hand them a scavenger hunt list that includes objects such as sticks, stones, birds, mushrooms, trees, and insects.
+I can also guarantee that searching for these items will help develop your child’s observational skills.

 I Spy